Triggers, Inner Child, and Nervous-System Dysregulation: How to Calm the Body When Your Mind Feels Out of Control

 🌕 Your Nervous System Isn’t Broken—It’s Loyal

-The nervous system acts like a loyal guard dog: alert, reactive, and convinced it’s keeping you safe.
+Your nervous system acts like a loyal guard dog — alert, reactive, and convinced it’s keeping you safe.
 It can’t yet tell the difference between the danger that was and the safety that is.

 “Your nervous system isn’t disobedient—it’s loyal.
 It keeps replaying what it knows until love teaches it a new song.”